5 Oct 2012

 So pretty.
 Love it!

-Lyndsay Dennis said...
+Lyndsay Loves It said...

 Thats so neat, I'm definitely going to try that, I have the supplies already I'm pretty sure!
 Thanks for sharing.
 I found your blog through the blog hop and I followed you happily!
 If you get a chance, check out my blog and maybe follow as well?